paulhalla/github-twitter-elt/data-orchestration/README.md

 <br/>

-# Dockefile that installs DBT in a virtual environment r
+# Dockerfile that installs DBT in a virtual environment

 ```dockerfile